 1. Competitive Rivalry –

 Competitive analysis Rivalry is the number and strength of your competitors.
 Here you look at the questions like How many rivals do you have?
 Who are they and what is the quality of their products and services?
 How does it compare to yours?
+For example, CherryPicks is an online shopping analytics site; you can learn from it.

 The companies can implement strategies like aggressive price cuts and strong marketing campaigns to attract customers where there is an intense rivalry.
 So if your customers and suppliers feel like they are not getting a good deal from you, they can turn to others.